On growth of cocycles of isometric representations on $L^p$-spaces: Introduction

 \paragraph{Acknowledgements}

 The first author is funded by the National Science Center Grant Maestro-13 UMO- 2021/42/A/ST1/00306.
 He wants to thank Piotr Nowak for many discussions around convexity on Banach spaces and Eduardo Silva for discussions on random walks.
 The second author wishes to thank his advisor Romain Tessera for the suggestion of the problem and encouragement and Tomas Ibarlucía for discussions about $L^p$-spaces.
-We both thank Mikael de la Salle for helping us with separability issues on $L^p$-spaces, most notably, he communicated to us Proposition \ref{separable Lp space inside E_U}.
+We both thank Mikael de la Salle for helping us with separability issues on $L^p$-spaces, most notably, he communicated to us Proposition \ref{separable Lp space inside E_U} and its proof, given in Appendix \ref{Section: Appendix}.
+We thank the anonymous referee for suggesting us to present our results in a more general setting and for many comments that improved the exposition of the text.